kauri-io/Content/java/pantheon_testing.md

 Its preferential and more performant to start Pantheon once before all tests execute, rather than before every test, which is why the container is static with the `@ClassRule` JUnit annotation.

 A `GenericContainer` is instantiated, which takes a docker image name as an argument.
 We're using the 1.1.3 version of Pantheon in this instance.
-The standard default ports for http and websocket RPC are exposed with the `withExposedPorts(..)` method.
+The `withExposedPorts(..)` method exposes the standard default ports for HTTP and websocket RPC.

 A number of runtime command arguments are set, which configure the node in a way that is suitable for testing: